Etsy vs Your Own Website: Which Is Better for Makers?

 Yes, and many makers do.
 The common strategy is to use Etsy for new customer discovery while directing repeat buyers and social media followers to your own store.
 This way you get the traffic benefits of Etsy while building a customer base on a platform you own.

-Ready to own your store?
+Ready to own your store alongside your Etsy shop?